ecnuyoung/epsen.github.com/index.md

 # <center><font face="黑体">A short course on empirical processes</font></center>

-<p align = "justify", style="text-indent:2em">Most of contants are from the book *A Gentle Introduction to Empirical Process Theory and Applications* written by Bodhisattva Sen. Below, we shall make a section by section summary, and give some answers to the potential questions in this book.</p>
+<p align = "justify">Most of contants are from the book *A Gentle Introduction to Empirical Process Theory and Applications* written by Bodhisattva Sen. Below, we shall make a section by section summary, and give some answers to the potential questions in this book.</p>

 ## 1. Introduction to empirical processes